ggavila/DSC180BProject/README.md

 There is also another notebook called "Word Clouds.ipynb" which produces word clouds on Wikipedia Coronavirus page, JHU page, and WHO page.

-The "top_model.ipynb" generated LDA model for the LDA model on article 'Coronavirus".
+The "top_model.ipynb" generated LDA model for the LDA model on article 'Coronavirus", and this model needed to be open in a notebook to get visualization.

 ## Responsibilities:
 - Yiheng Ye set up the structure of the project and the structure of run.py.
 He also wrote get_data.py and get_apipageview.py and put them into the etl.py.
 He also